In spite of their size, the impact of microbes on the planet is so extensive that life as we know it could not exist without them.

 Programme in detail

 This programme covers a broad range of topics, with in-depth knowledge of both natural processes and human affairs.
-You will study modules such as microbial diversity and versatility, biotechnology, microbial disease and virology.
+You will study modules such as Microbial diversity and versatility, Biotechnology and Advanced microbiological techniques.

 Department Key Facts